 Should you apply anti-seize on spark plug threads?

-No (unless the plug manufacturer specifically calls for it.
 Here’s why applying anti-seize can actually screw things up.

-Copper spark plugs never needed anti-seize
+In the OLD DAYS, Copper spark plugs never needed anti-seize

 In the old days when engines and cylinder heads were made from cast iron and copper spark plugs only lasted 12,000 miles, there was no need for anti-seize.
 The spark plugs never stayed in the engine long enough to seize to the cylinder head.
 Plus, they were similar materials—steel and cast iron.